workday-accessibility/accessibility-eval/keyboard.md

 		<ol start="1" type="a">
 			<li><strong>iOS:</strong>
 				<ol start="1" type="i">
-					<li>if an action is not available, check if there are custom actions.
-Also try <code>Tab + G</code> to perform keyboard gestures.
+					<li>If an action is not available, check if there are custom actions.
+Also try <code>tab + g</code> to perform keyboard gestures.
 Depending on interpretation, keyboard gestures may not be a viable alternative for meeting 2.1.1.</li>
 				</ol>
 			</li>
 			<li><strong>Android:</strong>
 				<ol start="1" type="i">
-					<li>if an action is not available.
+					<li>If an action is not available.
 Open the  keyboard shortcuts list to check for any alternative methods to perform an action.</li>
-					<li>if you cannot access the top navigation pane or other segment of the screen, check if you can reach the area by using the “switch between panes” keystroke.</li>
+					<li>If you cannot access the top navigation pane or other segment of the screen, check if you can reach the area by using the “switch between panes” keystroke.</li>
 				</ol>
 			</li>
 		</ol>